 Chapter 7 – Licence problems

-After lunch, we cleared the tables and reset for the evening session.
-Mark headed off to the town hall hopefully to collect our passport to survival.
-While I stood at the front door having a smoke El Rubio joined me.
-I offered him my packet of Marlboro, but he shook his head, took out a battered pack of Ducados from his chef’s jacket, and lit up.
-We watched the passersby as we puffed.

 Calle Alejandro Bueno is an unassuming street about ninety meters long, linking Calle Cristo to Plaza Cantarero—a delightful orange tree-lined square with a fountain and pergola covered by dense bougainvillea.
 It was a beautiful place to sit and enjoy a coffee while people watching and from where views of the mountains were spectacular.
 The nearest peak, Pico del Cielo, at 1508 meters above sea level, looms over the town some six kilometres from the coast.
 It provides a protective barrier against cool north winds in winter and searing inland summer heat.

 Like most of central Nerja, Calle Alejandro Bueno was transitioning from single-floor buildings to apartment blocks, townhouses, and retail premises.
 The few remaining single-floor buildings had been built during the nineteenth century.
 Most of these had white-painted facades, a timber door in the centre, and a wrought iron-barred window on each side.
 The windows were shaded with faded green roller blinds and garlanded by colourful pots of geraniums jammed between the bars and blind.
 There was no guttering, but waterspouts varying from half-broken plastic tubes to ugly ceramic gargoyles, projected over the street to drain rainwater off the flat roofs, often showering unsuspecting passers-by.
 Despite the amazing vistas, most terraces were used for drying laundry and store collections of human jetsam such as beach gear, rusting bikes, broken suitcases, out of favour toys, and the requisite TV antenna.